 If you’ve changed internet plans recently or tend to get a lot of flyers from internet service providers, you’ve likely heard of fiber internet.

 But is it worth the hype?
 What is fiber optic internet, for that matter?
 We’ll discuss all of this and more.
 But if you’re looking for the quick answer, yes: it’s worth the hype.

 Fiber internet is the future of the internet connection — but in many places, it’s a future that’s already here!
 If you’re accessing the internet today, you’re likely using fiber internet in one way or another — whether it’s the backbone of your current connection or it’s actually coming to your house.

 Even if your home’s internet connection is cable, DSL, or satellite, fiber is still the backbone of the internet as a whole and makes up the core of the internet.
 The biggest and fastest networks are linked together through fiber optic cables and top-of-the-line routers.
 The networks themselves are typically owned and operated by commercial, educational, government, or military groups and they create a stable foundation for internet service providers, content creators, and cloud providers.

-These cables are laid all across the world — and even underwater — to keep everyone connected.
+These cables are laid across the world — and even underwater — to keep everyone connected.
 Fiber cables are the ideal equipment for this job because they last longer, are less susceptible to damage, and can handle more data and faster speeds.
-So, they have to be replaced far less often than other types of wires.
+They don’t need to be replaced as often as other types of wires.

 The connection that comes to your home is known as “last-mile internet.”
 It’s what connects you to the rest of the web and impacts your speed.
 Last-mile internet gets complicated in more rural areas where the distance between residences can be significantly larger than in urban areas.